LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 The _multiple camera calibration_ tool estimates the intrinsic and extrinsic parameters of a multiple camera-system with the requirement that neighbouring cameras have overlapping fields of view.

 The image data is provided as a [ROS](https://www.ros.org) bag containing the image streams for all cameras.
-The calibration routine will go through all images and picks images based on information theoretic measures in order to get a good estimate of the system parameters. (see [1](#jmaye))
+The calibration routine will go through all images and pick images based on information theoretic measures in order to get a good estimate of the system parameters. (see [1](#jmaye))

-Arbitrary combinations of projection and distortion model can be combined in one calibration run.
+Arbitrary combinations of projection and distortion models can be combined in one calibration run.
 Have a look at [Supported models](supported-models) page for a list of available models.

 ##How to use?

 ###1) Collect images
-Create a ROS bag containing the raw image streams either by directly recording from a ROS sensor stream or by using the _[bagcreater](bag-format)_ script on a sequence of image files.
+Create a ROS bag containing the raw image data either by directly recording from a ROS sensor stream or by using the _[bagcreater](bag-format)_ script on a sequence of image files.

 The camera system is fixed and the calibration target is moved in front of the cameras to obtain the calibration images.

 It is recommended to lower the frequency of the camera streams to around 4 Hz while capturing the calibration data.
-This reduces the number of images containing almost redundant information and thus lower the runtime of the calibration.
+This reduces redundant information in the dataset and thus lowering the runtime of the calibration.

 ###2) Running the calibration